tytydraco/yessleep/out/My_manipulative_ex_sent_me_a_box_full_of_apologies_five_years_after_we_broke_up_The_problem_is_she_died_a_year_ago.md

 “I’m sorry for making you feel small at that dinner party with your friends.”

 I stared at the note, my mind reeling.
 The dinner party.
 It had been seven years ago.
-A small gathering at my apartment.
+A small gathering at a friend's apartment.
 She had spent the entire night subtly, skillfully, undermining me in front of my oldest friends, making me the butt of a dozen “gentle” jokes that left me feeling like an idiot.
 I had almost forgotten about it.
 But the apology… it was so specific.
 So verbatim to the conversation we’d had in the car on the way home, where I had used those exact words: “You made me feel small.”

 I spent the rest of the day in a daze, the note folded in my pocket, a strange, hot coal against my leg.
 When I got home from work, I went straight to the bookshelf.